MySQL can be an intimidating program. All of the commands have to be

 - Display a list of your available databases.
 Enter the command

-to list all of the databases you have stored.
-Besides the databse you just created, you will also see amysql
+SHOW DATABASES;to list all of the databases you have stored.
+Besides the databse you just created, you will also see amysqldatabase and atestdatabase.
+You can ignore these for now.

 - Display a list of your available databases.
 Enter the command